sapnakhandelwal/Hollywood-Profitable-Movies/README.md

 4. Dataset have good number of numeric columns, so I was able to create 4 Dashboards.
 More dashboards are possible.

 Analysis Flow -
-a.
-Data was first imported in RStudio.
+1. Data was first imported in RStudio.
-b.
-Initial Exploratory Analysis is done.
+2. Initial Exploratory Analysis is done.
 (Dimension 74 by 8)
-c.
-Missing values have been found.
+3. Missing values have been found.
-d.
-Dropped the missing values.
+4. Dropped the missing values.
 (New Dimension 70 by 8)
-e.
-Scatter Plot and Bar Chart have been created in R.
+5. Scatter Plot and Bar Chart have been created in R.
-f.
-Cleaned data is exported.
+6. Cleaned data is exported.
-g.
-Cleaned Data (named clean_df) from R is being imported in Power BI.
+7. Cleaned Data (named clean_df) from R is being imported in Power BI.

 I have written few DAX functions in order to create few charts.
 1. Year Count – Which count the number of times particular year appears